mattjackson89/mlops-demo/README.md

 * :astronaut: highlight how a similar system might look outside of this single repo

 ## Getting Started
-To get the full MLOps experience please continue to run through this README and follow along, at this point you should be in the repos root directory.
+To get the full MLOps experience please continue to run through this README and follow along, at this point you should be in the repos **root directory**.

 ### Pre-requisites
 * Docker